 ROOM 4.
 Room 4 of the Jericho courtyard house, located in the northwestern corner of the house, measured 4 x 3 m.
 Some mud brick was preserved on top of the fieldstone foundations of part of the eastern and western walls of this room.
 The room was originally entered from the south via two doorways but, at some point, the eastern door was eliminated.
 The floor consisted of beaten earth over soil.
-Some lime plaster remains on the south face of the northern wall of this room. $^{324}$ covered with ash, above which was a layer of mud brick debris which contained Hasmonaean pottery sherds.
-325
+Some lime plaster remains on the south face of the northern wall of this room.

 ROOM 5.
 Room 5 is located to the east of Room 3 from which it is entered.
-It measures 4.8 x 2.75 m.
+It measures $4.8 \ge 2.75$ m.
 In it, there is an internal doorway leading to another room (room 6) on the north.
-The floor consisted of beaten earth over virgin soil and
+The floor consisted of beaten earth over virgin soil and covered with ash, above which was a layer of mud brick debris which contained Hasmonaean pottery sherds.

-Hirschfeld, The Palestinian Dwelling, 272.
+&lt;sup>322 Hirschfeld, The Palestinian Dwelling, 272.

 ROOM 6.
 Room 6 is located in the north-eastern corner of the house, and measures 2.8 x 2.5 m.
 Some mud brick is preserved on part of its western wall.
 Entry to the room was via room 5.
 The floor of room 6 also consisted of beaten earth over virgin soil.
 A small installation consisting of a quarter-circle formed by a row of pebbles and containing ash was revealed in the north-eastern corner of the room.
 This may have served as a small fixed fireplace or oven.
-326